egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 John Lambert (@JohnLaTwC) regularly shares interesting phishing lures and payloads, if you need inspiration for simulated phishing campaigns ;) .
 I find the "Document created in newer/older Office version" lures especially convincing.
 John has put together [this](https://t.co/OwH28ltngy) compendium of macro based lures, which is great for educating users about the different techniques attackers use.

+FailedDeliveryNotification.docx:

-Now that our "malicious" document has been created we can test this out.
+Now that our "malicious" document has been created we can test it out.

-IMAGE OF DOCUMENT HERE

-Once the user opens the document...
+Once the user opens the document and enables macros, the powashell.csproj is downloaded for MSBuild to execute, which in turn downloads and executes the Powershell reverse shell one-liner.

 ![rules]({{ site.url }}/images/shell.png){: .center-image }

+This payload is also an effective means of bypassing PowerShell Contrained Language mode.

+Improvements
+Mitigations